Geert Wilders: Domestic principles

+He has made some proposals in the Dutch Parliament inspired by Israeli policies: for example, he supports implementing Israeli-style administrative detention in the Netherlands, a practice heavily criticized by human rights groups but which Wilders calls "common sense".
+Wilders has also revived the old idea of reuniting Flanders with the Netherlands.
+In a 2023 tweet and jibe against D66, Wilders wrote about the present Netherlands:

 Views on Islam

 Wilders is best known for his criticism of Islam, summing up his views by saying, "I don't hate Muslims, I hate Islam".
 His brother Paul claimed in an interview that, in his private affairs, Wilders has no problems with Muslims.
 Although identifying Islamic extremists as 5–15% of Muslims, he argues that "there is no such thing as 'moderate Islam'" and that the "Koran also states that Muslims who believe in only part of the Koran are in fact apostates".
 He suggests that Muslims should "tear out half of the Koran if they wished to stay in the Netherlands" because it contains "terrible things" and that Muhammad would "... in these days be hunted down as a terrorist".
+Wilders argues that Islam is not a religion, but rather a totalitarian political ideology such as communism and fascism.

+While best known for his anti-Islam views, Wilders had not yet developed these views as of 2001 when he spoke against Pim Fortuyn and said "I have said from the beginning: Islam, there is nothing wrong with that, it is a religion to be respected.
+Most Muslims in the world, but also in the Netherlands, are good citizens and there is nothing wrong with that.
+It's about that little bit of Muslim extremism.”

 On 8 August 2007, Wilders opined in an open letter to the Dutch newspaper De Volkskrant that the Koran, which he called a "fascist book", should be outlawed in the Netherlands, like Adolf Hitler's Mein Kampf.
 He has stated that "The book incites hatred and killing and therefore has no place in our legal order".
-He has also referred to Mohammed as "the devil".
+He has also referred to Muhammad as "the devil".
 In September 2009, Wilders proposed putting what he called a "head rag tax" on Hijab wearing by Muslim women; he suggested that women could purchase a license for €1000 and that the money raised could be used in projects beneficial to women's emancipation.